 A Game of Spies

-When the net begins to close around the spy and her compatriots, Josette is caught up as well.
-Will Giles lose her just when he’s given is heart to her?
+When Josette is caught in a net designed to tangle up the English as the French spies escape, will Giles lose her just when he’s given his heart to her?

 To the Reader: A Game of Spies follows A Game of Secrets, which is a complete novel with no cliff-hangers.
 While readers may find that reading the first novel creates a fuller experience, it is not necessary to read it in order to enjoy this book.
 And while the trilogy concludes with A Game of Hearts, another novel that stands on its own, A Game of Spies does not end with a cliff-hanger.